WITH 9,209 REVIEWS

 Each year, Remodeling Magazine reviews the top home improvement jobs, from garage door replacements to bathroom renovations, and discusses how much they’ll cost and how much return on investment (ROI) you get for that type of project.
 Garage door replacements have been measured for the past 10 years, and surprisingly, they tend to be one of the best investments you can make on your home.

-In 2020, Remodeling Magazine reported that you could get as much as 95% back for a quality garage door replacement.
+In 2020, Remodeling Magazine reported that in the Mid Atlantic section of the United States, you could get as much as 106% back for a quality garage door replacement.
 What does a garage door replacement include?

 As explained by Remodeling Magazine, a standard garage door replacement includes the following: “Remove and dispose of existing 16x7-foot garage door and tracks.
 Install new four-section garage door on new heavy-duty galvanized steel tracks; reuse existing motorized opener.
 New door has a lifetime warranty, and is made with high-tensile-strength steel with two coats of factory-applied paint, is foam insulated to minimum R-12, and includes thermal seals between pinch-resistant panels.
 Windows in top panel are ½-inch insulated glass.
 Hardware includes galvanized steel hinges and ball-bearing urethane rollers.”

 To summarize the data, here are Remodeling Magazine’s findings.
-The national average cost of a garage door replacement is $3,696, with the resale value of $3,491, putting the ROI at 95%.
-Compared to other home improvement jobs, garage door replacement ranks the second highest in terms of a positive and worthwhile investment.
+In the Mid Atlantic region, the average cost of a complete garage door replacement is $3,791, with the resale value of $4,031.
+That is over 100% ROI (return on investment), with the recoup being 106%.
+Similarly, the national average cost of a garage door replacement is $3,696, with the resale value of $3,491, putting the ROI at 95%.
+Compared to other home improvement jobs, garage door replacement ranks the highest in terms of a positive and worthwhile investment.

 Standard Raised Panel Steel Doors